Ukraine-Russia crisis: What to know in the escalating crisis

 WILL BIDEN AND PUTIN MEET?

-The U.S. and Russian presidents have tentatively agreed to meet in a last-ditch diplomatic effort to stave off Moscow’s invasion of Ukraine, its first since Russia annexed Crimea from Ukraine in 2014.
+The U.S. and Russian presidents have tentatively agreed to meet in a last-ditch diplomatic effort to stave off another invasion of Ukraine.
+Russia seized Crimea from Ukraine in 2014.

 Yet both seem cautious about a possible meeting.

-The White House says the meeting will only happen if Russia does not invade Ukraine, noting that heavy shelling is continuing in eastern Ukraine.
+The White House says the meeting will only happen if Russia does not invade Ukraine.

 The White House said Biden on Monday conferred with Macron and German Chancellor Olaf Scholz during a 30-minute call.

-U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov are to lay the groundwork for the summit at a meeting Thursday, according to Macron's office.
+U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov were to lay the groundwork for the summit at a meeting Thursday, according to Macron's office.

 WHAT'S THE SITUATION ON UKRAINE’S EASTERN FRONT?

-Heavy shelling has increased in recent days along the tense line of contact between Ukrainian forces and Russian-backed separatist rebels in Ukraine’s eastern industrial heartland of Donbas.
+Heavy shelling has increased in recent days along the tense line of contact between Ukrainian forces and the Russian-backed separatist rebels in Ukraine’s industrial heartland of Donbas.

-The conflict there began after Russia's annexation of Crimea.
-The fighting has claimed at least 14,000 lives but had been largely quiet for a while.
+The conflict began after Russia's annexation of Crimea and has claimed at least 14,000 lives.

 Ukrainian military spokesman Pavlo Kovalchyuk said Ukrainian positions were shelled 80 times Sunday and eight times early Monday, noting that the separatists were “cynically firing from residential areas using civilians as shields.”
 He said Ukrainian forces weren’t returning fire.